Logan Lerman: Mainstream success (2009–2016)

+Fluctuations and expansion (2017–present)

-Lerman played the Sidney Hall in Shawn Christensen's feature drama The Vanishing of Sidney Hall (2017).
-He was also an executive producer for the film, which began production in New York City in April 2016, and premiered on January 25, at the 2017 Sundance Film Festival.
+Lerman played Sidney Hall in Shawn Christensen's feature drama The Vanishing of Sidney Hall (2017).
+He was also an executive producer for the film, which began production in New York City in April 2016 and premiered on January 25 at the 2017 Sundance Film Festival.

 Lerman voiced Robert Conroy, a real-life soldier who worked with World War I hero war dog Sergeant Stubby, in Sgt.
 Stubby: An American Hero, an animated film which was released on April 13, 2018.
 In 2018, Lerman signed to star as lead Jonah Heidelbaum in the Amazon Video series Hunters, about a group of Nazi hunters in the 1970s.
 The show premiered in February 2020.
 Lerman also starred in two drama films that were released in mid-2020: End of Sentence, in which he plays an ex-convict who travels with his father to Ireland; and Shirley, about author Shirley Jackson, in which he plays one half of a young couple staying in Jackson's unstable household.

-Lerman was represented by Creative Artists Agency from January 2011 until September 2017, when he signed with William Morris Endeavor.

-Lerman had a starring role in the Amazon Prime series Hunters (2020–2023).
-He had a role in the biographical drama Shirley (2020).

 Lerman co-produced the drama Press Play (2022) alongside his producing partner Jonathan Schwartz.
 Also that year, he had a supporting role in the action-thriller Bullet Train.
-In June 2023, Lerman and Schwartz were announced as producers alongside Andrea Iervolino and Monika Bacardi on the Hollywood thriller Skincare, directed by Austin Peters.
+In June 2023, Lerman and Schwartz were announced as producers of the Hollywood thriller Skincare, directed by Austin Peters.
 In 2025, he starred as the lead of the Sundance Film Festival romantic road comedy Oh, Hi!, directed by Sophie Brooks.
-It was theatrically released nationwide July 25, via Sony Pictures Classics.
+It was theatrically released nationwide July 25 via Sony Pictures Classics.

-Other work
+Other ventures

 Lerman is a friend of actor Dean Collins, who played his best friend on Jack & Bobby; they remained close after the series' cancellation, and worked together again on Hoot, where Collins had a supporting role.
 In their spare time, the two collaborated on comedic short films.
 As well as acting, they wrote, directed, and shot the videos, often enlisting the help of family and friends.
 The shorts were uploaded to YouTube under the joint account name of "monkeynuts1069".

 In 2006, Collins and Lerman formed a band, Indigo, along with musician Daniel Pashman; Collins sang lead vocals, Lerman played keyboard and guitar, and Pashman played the drums.
 In 2011, Lerman stated that Indigo is "not a serious band right now" and that music is his biggest passion after film.
 As of 2009, Lerman reportedly played the piano and in 2011, he revealed himself to be a fan of movie music compositions.
 Also in 2011, BlackBook magazine wrote that Lerman "aspires to be the head of a [film] studio one day".